NeonGeckoCom/neon-docs/docs/skill_development/intents/intent-service.md

 # Intent Service

 Neon supports both Padatious and Adapt intent handlers.
 Neon Core has an intent service that decides which intent will be triggered by a particular utterance.
-This is based on the confidence of a
+This is based on the confidence of a spoken command or question, converted to text and normalized, and translated (in certain cases).

 ## Intent Confidence

-## Order of Priority
+### Order of Priority

 1. Active skills attempt to handle using `converse()`
 2. Padatious high match intents (confidence > 0.95)